How small satellites forge a new path for government space operations

 Beyond hosted payloads, Spire also offers our partners tailored data services.
 We contribute maritime, aviation, and weather data to ESA’s Earth Online.
 We work closely with our partners on collaborative scientific development, especially in GNSS-based radio occultation and reflectometry, two capabilities that complement other remote sensing techniques.

-With both hosted payloads and data products, a partnership with Spire promises rapid success and long-term progress.
+With both hosted payloads and data solutions, a partnership with Spire can look forward to rapid success and long-term progress.
 We’re an ally for the digital age.

 Build A Satellite For Your Organization